 Got a long weekend ahead of you and looking for things to do in London to fill the bank holiday?
 Take a look at our suggestions below for activities here in the capital and beyond, whatever the weather and whatever your budget.
-Or, peruse our weekend listings page for details of specific events happening this weekend.

 Explore the great outdoors in London